OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <i class="fa fa-exclamation-triangle fa-lg" aria-hidden="true"></i> **CAUTION:**
 <div class="well">
-OpenIndiana Hipster does not yet support UEFI.
+Although that the current OpenIndiana Hipster releases support UEFI without secure boot, old versions of OpenIndiana Hipster did not yet support UEFI.

-* If you intend to install OpenIndiana Hipster on a system, which supports UEFI boot, please be sure to boot the system in legacy mode.
+* If you intend to install an old version of OpenIndiana Hipster on a system, which supports UEFI boot, please be sure to boot the system in legacy mode.
 </div>